 While every operatic vocal type is beautiful, it’s when the voice types come together in an opera that you can really appreciate the unique flavor that each one brings to the table.
 The best way to experience that magic is by seeing it for yourself.

 If you’re interested in learning more about the basics of opera, you can check out our other blogs covering A Brief History of Opera, 5 Things to Know About Opera, and much more.
-Or, if you’re ready to dive even deeper into opera, check out our On Stage page to see what’s coming to San Francisco Opera this season and read synopses of the many operas discussed in this piece.
+Or, if you’re ready to dive even deeper into opera, check out our website for opera synopses, artist spotlights, and much more..